Clinical And Medical Negligence Claims | No Win No Fee

 - Causation or Avoidable harm – You have to prove that the doctor’s negligence or fault was what caused you to be in the position you are now in and that it was not due to the nature of the illness itself.

 What makes medical negligence claims particularly complicated is that your reason for having gone to the doctor in the first place was because you were ill or injured.
 Illnesses and injuries can sometimes get worse for any number of reasons.
 The big question then is, did your condition deteriorate because of your illness or was it because of the wrongful treatment?

 Medical negligence covers a wide range of possibilities.
 It could be negligence in relation to diagnosis, medication, or type of surgical procedure.
 It could also include failure to do something that should have been done such as failing to warn you about the risks involved or not giving you the treatment you need.

-If you are or a loved one has had any of the following happen to you, you may be entitled to claim compensation for medical negligence:
+If you are or a loved one has had any of the following happen to you, you may be entitled to claim medical negligence compensation: